 This recipe is the perfect way to use up that sourdough discard you might be tossing away.
 Recipes like this one and our Rustic Sourdough Discard Bread and Sourdough Discard Banana Muffins help us to get the most out of our starters.

-The best part is that you don’t need any special equipment or advanced baking skills, just a bowl, a spoon, and your hands!
+The best part is that you don't need any special equipment or advanced baking skills to make these Sourdough Discard Bagels, just a bowl, a spoon, and your hands!

 Another reason we love this recipe is how frugal it is.
 With ingredients that are often already in your pantry, these bagels won't break the bank and can save you from buying store-bought versions.